-A commercial zone divided from the rest of Acton by the Western Avenue
+A commercial zone with a newly added high-rise residential quarter, divided from the rest of Acton by the Western Avenue

 From Elizabethan times the supposedly health-giving Acton Wells spa flourished on the eastern edge of the area, near Old Oak Common.
 Wells House Road marks the site of the former assembly rooms, which later served as a school and then a farmhouse.
 Horse races were run at Acton Wells in the second half of the 18th century.

 Acton cemetery opened in 1895 on Park Royal Road.
 A bridge across the railway line unites the cemetery’s two halves, which have no remaining space for new graves although existing family plots continue to be used.

 The Central line tube station opened in 1923, replacing an earlier Great Western railway service.
 In the 1930s North Acton formed part of the industrial sprawl that made Acton the largest manufacturing town in south-east England between the wars.

 The capacious Castle public house was built c.1938 to serve the industrial area and now faces a secure future as a consequence of the developments mentioned below.